-Scrimshaw: a Whaling Story is Pedal Powered Anthropology’s current major documentary project.
+Scrimshaw: a Whaling Story is Everyday Anthropology’s current major documentary project.
 Exploring the cultural significance of the whaling era, Scrimshaw is an in-depth look at colonialism, industrialization, cultural values and identities, the emergence of the modern city, and the environmental impacts of industrial hunting and fishing practices.
+It was put on hold due to COVID-19 restrictions and the simple inability to conduct research at the level required to complete this project.
+However, as of spring 2023, it’s back on!

 Looking back in time through historical documentation, interviews, and through the lens of art, Scrimshaw illustrates the cultural relevance and immediacy of centuries-old issues, connecting viewers with a not-so-bygone era.